Table of Contents

 }

-Download file to translate: Any untranslated entries will be returned empty so that translators know which are the untranslated ones they need to work on.
+• Download file to translate: Any untranslated entries will be returned empty so that translators know which untranslated ones they need to work on.

-Download for translation as XLIFF: The translation file will be generated in the .xliff format and include both translated and untranslated strings.
+• Download for translation as XLIFF: The file will be generated in the .xliff format and include both translated and untranslated strings.
 The latter ones will be returned without containing target elements.

-* Proofreading needs to be enabled as an option for this logic to take effect.
+๐Ÿ“ Note: Proofreading must be enabled for this logic to take effect.
 To learn how to enable proofreading, click here.